 Suggestions for good tags:

 See “Dashboard & Insights” on this page.
-On the insights page, one can see all created graphs and webapps, and choose which ones to publish on the Dashboard page.
-The dashboard can also contain webapps, notebooks (esp. the images they generate) and downloadable datasets.
+On the insights page, one can see all created graphs and webapps, and publish them on a dashboard.
+Dashboards can also contain webapps, notebooks (esp. the images they generate), datasets and more.

-The dashboard is a good way to share findings among the team, and is intended afterwards to show a report to a read-only (e.g. manager) user.
+Dashboards are a good way to share findings among the team, and can be used to show a report to a read-only (e.g. manager) user.

 Most code input boxes have a button in their top right corner “code samples”, for instance Python recipes or custom python code for a model.
 Start by exploring the already provided code samples.
 They are meant as a helper to start when in front of a blank page.